wavefrontHQ/docs/pages/doc/ui_dashboards.md

 * If the condition is met:
   - The Jump To menu shows a number to indicate how many conditional sections are displayed.
 Default color is grey.
   - A customizable tooltip indicates that the section is conditional.
-  - The number and tooltip also display next to the conditioinal section.
+  - The number and tooltip also display next to the conditional section.

  The following JSON snippets shows dashboard attributes and dashboard sections to use for conditional sections.